repeats/Repeat/README.md

 FAQ
 ===

-## What is the difference between this and [AutoHotkey](https://autohotkey.com/)?
+## What is the difference between this and [AutoHotkey](https://autohotkey.com/) or [AutoKey](https://github.com/autokey/autokey)?
 1. This runs on any platform that supports Java and is non [headless](https://en.wikipedia.org/wiki/Headless_software).
-AutoHotkey is written for Windows only.
-Repeat works on Linux, Windows, and OSX.
+AutoHotkey is written for Windows only, and AutoKey is only for Linux.
+Repeat works on Linux, Windows, and OSX. **The written macro can be re-used cross platforms.**
 2. The only limit to your hotkey power is your knowledge of the language you write your tasks in (e.g. Java, Python or C#).
 You don't have to learn a new meta language provided by AutoHotkey.
 This allows you to leverage your expertise in the language chosen and/or the immense support from the internet.

 ## Why is this only available in non headless system?